 After creating an estate plan, it is crucial to remember the importance of regular updates.
 Modifying your estate plan helps to ensure that the plan works in the best possible manner after you die.
 Life circumstances and relevant laws change as time goes on, and estate plans should reflect those changes.
 It is important to remember, however, that updating an estate plan does not just involve modifying a will or adding a revocable trust.
-It is equally as important that you update your durable power of attorney that governs your financial affairs.
+It is equally as important that you update your power of attorney that governs your financial affairs.

 4 Reasons to Update Your Power of Attorney